chazzka/clanekforest/clanek.md

 - [ ] TODO: Teorie grafů

-- [ ] TODO: what is ending condition?

 In the following we suppose a Euclidean type of space.

 Let us construct the decision tree such that: